Independent Contractor Taxes: What You Need To Pay and When

 Millions of Readers

-If you owe more than $1,000 in taxes, the IRS can require you to pay quarterly.
+If you owe more than $1,000 in taxes, the IRS can require you to pay quarterly because taxes have to be paid as you earn income throughout the year.
 In that case, you would be responsible for calculating how much you owe each quarter.
 However, a professional tax preparer can also help you.
-You can also use Form 1040-ES worksheet to assist in the calculations.
+You can also use Form 1040-ES worksheet to assist with calculating the amount.

 Estimated tax payments are due four times per year on the 15th of the month following each quarter.